NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 	Specification of the refinement regions.

 #. **Name**: Name of the refinement box, any unique identifier text can be used here.
 #. **Level**: Specifies the level of refinement for each region.
 Can start at 1 for the outermost refinement region and goes up to the highest level used close to the building.
-To reduce abrupt change in grid size,  refinement level should be incremented by 1 as one goes from lower to higher refinement levels.
+To reduce abrupt changes in grid size, the refinement level should be incremented by 1 as one goes from lower to higher refinement levels.

-#. **X-min**, **Y-min** and **Z-min** are coordinates of the minimum point for the bounding box encompassing the refinement region.
+#. **X-min**, **Y-min** and **Z-min** are the coordinates of the minimum point for the bounding box encompassing the refinement region.

-#. **X-max**, **Y-max** and **Z-max** are coordinates of the maximum point for the bounding box encompassing the refinement region.
+#. **X-max**, **Y-max** and **Z-max** are the coordinates of the maximum point for the bounding box encompassing the refinement region.

 To add a new refinement region the user can use **Add Region** button shown in :numref:`fig-iso-mesh-tab-regional`.
-In a similar way, to remove an existing region, first the user needs to select a row from the table and press the **Remove Region** button.
+In a similar way, to remove an existing region, first, the user needs to select a row from the table and press the **Remove Region** button.

 	.. note::
 		All the refinements are done by progressively splitting the cells from the previous level.
 Thus, the mesh size is reduced by half when we go one refinement level higher.